FulGaz Review: Ride at Home and Enjoy Crisp the Views!

 I also like the cleanliness and minimalistic interface that don’t disturb the riding experience.

-Unlike in ROUVY, the routes in FulGaz were working and stable without needing to download them in advance.
+The routes in FulGaz were working and stable without needing to be downloaded in advance.

 Platforms Availability